Physiotherapy clinical guidelines for people with spinal cord injury

 Presentation at ANZCoS 2019 in Melbourne by Dr Joanne Glinksy “Development of physiotherapy clinical practice guidelines for people with SCI.”

-Funded by a Physiotherapy New Zealand Neuro SIG Award.
+Funded by a Physiotherapy New Zealand Neuro SIG Award and Physiotherapy New Zealand Scholarship Trust.

 Key Contact